- Environment & Conservation

 Over the past several decades, Seattle Public Utilities (SPU) has invested hundreds of millions of dollars in water system infrastructure improvements.
 These improvements include:

 All new projects meet or exceed current seismic standards.
-To date, SPU has invested $60 million in seismic upgrades to existing water infrastructure.
+To date, SPU has invested more than $100 million in seismic upgrades to existing water infrastructure.
 Completed and future seismic upgrades will provide more protection of the water system during an earthquake and decrease system disruptions after an earthquake.

 SPU has also been a regional leader in helping to develop water system resiliency.
 SPU is a charter member of The Water Supply Forum, which recently completed a regional earthquake vulnerability assessment (pdf).
 This assessment will help water utilities in King, Pierce and Snohomish counties: